Richard Estes’ Realism

 Richard Estes is considered the foremost practitioner of the international group of artists known loosely as photorealists and has been celebrated for more than forty-five years as the premier painter of American cityscapes.
 Richard Estes’ Realism is the most comprehensive exhibition of Estes’ paintings ever organized.
 A master of contemporary realism, Estes is primarily known as a painter of urban scenes.
 The exhibition features forty-six paintings spanning a fifty-year career, including a number of works from private collections that are rarely seen publically.
 The exhibition also shows, for the first time, Estes’ panoramic landscape paintings and water scenes alongside his more famous cityscapes, offering new insights into Estes’ particular vision.

-Jointly organized by the Smithsonian American Art Museum and the Portland Museum of Art in Maine, the artworks in Richard Estes’ Realism are selected by Patterson Sims, an independent curator, and Jessica May, curator of contemporary and modern art at the Portland Museum of Art.
+Jointly organized by the Smithsonian American Art Museum and the Portland Museum of Art in Maine, the artworks in Richard Estes’ Realism are selected by Patterson Sims, an independent curator, and Jessica May, chief curator at the Portland Museum of Art.
 Virginia Mecklenburg, chief curator at the Smithsonian American Art Museum, is coordinating the exhibition in Washington, D.C.

 Richard Estes’ Realism is the first complete overview of Estes’s work in the U.S. since 1978.
 It explores the full range of Estes’ career as a painter, with works from the late 1960s to 2013.
 Paintings in the exhibition balance Estes’ interest in cities—London, New York, Paris, Tokyo—with luminous sunlit scenes of Venice and Antarctica as well as his explorations of the Maine coast and the woods on Mount Desert Island, where he has spent part of each year since the late 1970s.
 Recently, Estes has captured nocturnal images of New York City, and several examples are on display.
 A number of Estes’ rare portraits and self-portraits also are included in the exhibition.